Allexndr/Allexndr/README.md

 ### Experience

 **Programming Instructor**
-Computer Academy "SHAG" | Almaty
+Computer Academy "STEP" | Almaty
 Jan 2023 - Present
 - Teaching students various programming languages and essential skills for their professional growth in the IT field.